 We Began with Litigation

 In the 1970’s and 1980’s, LAC primarily pursued a litigation strategy, successfully challenging such employers as the New York City Transit Authority and the U.S. Postal Service for refusing to hire people with criminal records or in alcohol and drug treatment.
 We sued the Veterans’ Administration for denying extended educational benefits to GI’s in recovery from alcohol and drug addiction.
 The Veterans’ Administration had contended that addiction was “willful misconduct” rather than a disease.
-While the Supreme Court overturned our victories, the case motivated Congress to come the aid of thousands of veterans by repealing the discriminatory rule on which the Court had based its objections.
+While the Supreme Court overturned our victories, the case motivated Congress to come to the aid of thousands of veterans by repealing the discriminatory rule on which the Court had based its objections.

 Through the 1990s, LAC won important rulings to extend access to addiction treatment by challenging “NIMBY” (Not-In-My-Backyard) practices that make it difficult to locate new treatment programs.
 Our 1997 case, Innovative Health Systems v.
-City of White Plains, led to the first federal appeals court ruling in the country to hold that the Americans with Disabilities Act prohibits municipalities from using zoning laws to exclude alcohol and drug treatment programs.
+City of White Plains, led to the first federal appeals court ruling in the country holding that the Americans with Disabilities Act prohibits municipalities from using zoning laws to exclude alcohol and drug treatment programs.

 We Added Policy Advocacy, Research and Coalition Building

-To forge a broader systemic impact, LAC expanded into public policy advocacy and research in the early 1980s, promoting laws and policies that would protect and create opportunities for millions of individuals, families and communities across the country.
-Our New York offices began collaborating with state lawmakers and officials from health, mental health, substance abuse, labor and justice agencies.
+To have a broader systemic impact, LAC expanded into public policy advocacy and research in the early 1980s, promoting laws and policies that would protect and create opportunities for millions of people, families and communities across the country.
+Our New York offices began collaborating with state lawmakers and officials from health, mental health, substance use, labor and justice agencies.
 In 1989 we opened LAC’s Washington, D.C. office to consult with members of Congress and officials at the federal level.
 In addition, staff at both locations began to collaborate with advocates, service providers, government officials and policy makers throughout the country to advance sound policy in the areas of addiction, criminal justice and HIV/AIDS.

 Over the years, the Legal Action Center has won many policy victories.